SHOWING 1 - 1 OF 1 RESULTS

 AFAS assistance for respite care is based on need—the need for respite time, as well as financial need—and is always given as a grant.
 Families with a special needs family member who have the financial means to pay for care should do so.
 Our program is intended to assist those who cannot afford it and would otherwise never get a break.

 Families are referred to AFAS for respite care through the EFMP or the Family Advocacy Office.
-Visit the A&FRC in Building 1113 for assistance.
+Visit the M&FRC in Building 1113 for assistance.

 Cost of Living

-This metropolitan area is the fastest growing in the U.S. Glendale is Arizona's fourth largest city with a population of more than 254,5000 residents.
-The majority of Glendale's population is young, college-educated, married with children and with a median income of nearly $68,907.
-The cost of living varies depending on the area, but it falls within national averages.
+This metropolitan area is the fastest growing in the U.S. Glendale is Arizona's fifth largest city with a population of more than 1.4 million residents.
+The majority of Glendale's population is 35 - 54 years old and 21.84 percent have a bachelor's degree or higher.
+The median income is $56,991.
+The cost of living varies depending on the area and overall slightly higher than the national average.

 Cost of Living Allowance